KatyaRyazantseva/Guessing-game/hardhat/README.md

 - `yarn deploy`: Deploys using script `/deploy/deploy.ts`.
 - `yarn test`: Tests the contracts.

-Note: `npm run deploy` is set in the `package.json`.
-You can also run your files directly, for example: `npx hardhat deploy-zksync --script deploy.ts`
+Note: `yarn deploy` is set in the `package.json`.
+You can also run your files directly, for example: `yarn hardhat deploy-zksync --script deploy.ts`

 ### Environment Settings